For Index of Brides, CLICK

 Johnston, sister of the groom, was bridesmaid, and wore white organdie over

 pale green silk and carried pink carnations.
-Isaac Brisco, brother of the
+Isaac Brisco,

 June